joesixpack/stakewars-III-challenges/5/README.md

 ./createpool.sh amount
 ```

-This will takea couple of minutes.
+This will take a couple of minutes.
 Once that is done, you're good to go!
 Your critical information:

 ```
 Signing Wallet (aka Account ID): moniker.shardnet.near